FS08 SAR

 Synthetic Aperture Radar (SAR) is a remote sensing technique typically used from satellites (e.g. Sentinel 1) to provide vegetation, biomass, moisture assessments and mapping of landscapes.
-The technological adaption for use working with drones allows a higher spatial resolution along with greater level of canopy and soil penetration which supports a much richer assessment of land condition with outcomes that include DTM/DSM/CHM, biomass, vegetation profile, soil moisture, soil types and even shallow buried objects.
+The technological adaption for use working with UAV drones allows a higher spatial resolution along with greater level of canopy and soil penetration which supports a much richer assessment of land condition with outcomes that include DTM/DSM/CHM, biomass, vegetation profile, soil moisture, soil types and even shallow buried objects.
 No one else in the UK has commercial access to this technology.

 Background

-SAR Survey
+SAR Applications

 Survey Processes